micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-4-rashi_en.md

 ### passuk 48

 ### passuk 49
-<b>And they were counted, as Hachem commanded Moshe.</b> Those counted were, as commanded, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>from the ages of thirty to fifty.
+<b>And they were counted, as Adonoy commanded Moshe.</b> Those counted were, as commanded, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>from the ages of thirty to fifty.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY